-- What should I put into a newsletter?
+- What should I include in an email newsletter?

-- How often should I send a newsletter?
+- How often should I send an email newsletter?

-- How can I measure the success of my newsletter?
+- How can I measure the success of my email newsletter?

-- Should I send graphic emails or simple plain text only emails?
+- Should I send graphic email newsletters or simple plain text only emails?

-- How do I ensure the email displays correctly?
+- How do I ensure the email newsletter displays correctly?

-- How do I know if I'm getting to the inbox?
+- How do I know if my email newsletters are reaching subscribers' inboxes?

-- Who should I say the email is from?
+- Who should I say the email newsletter is from?

 - What does 'above the fold' mean?

-- What must I include in my email?
+- What must I include in my email newsletter?